 - MAT 145 Calculus I

 - MAT 146 Calculus II

 - Three MAT electives numbered above 200, at least one of which is numbered above 300.
-Note that PHY 327 counts as a 300 level MAT course.
+Note that PHY 327: Special Functions of Mathematical Physics, and ECO 416: Mathematical Economics count as 300-level MAT courses.

-Alternatively students may complete a minor by taking the six courses:

-- MAT 145 Calculus I

-- MAT 146 Calculus II

-- One of MAT 163 or MAT 164

-- MAT 163 Introductory Statistics
+Alternatively, students may complete a minor by taking the six courses: MAT 145 - Calculus I, MAT 146 - Calculus II, One of MAT 163 - Introductory Statistics or MAT 164 - Introductory Statistics for STEM, MAT 252 - Exploring Geometry, MAT 271 - Discrete Mathematical Structures, and MAT 287 - History of Mathematics.

-- MAT 164 Introductory Statistics for STEM

-- MAT 252 Exploring Geometry

-- MAT 271 Discrete Mathematical Structures

-- MAT 287 History of Mathematics

-Students must earn a grade of C- or better in each course that applies toward the minor.
+Students must earn a grade of C- or better (or P) in each course that applies as a prerequisite for a CSC or MAT course.
+Students must also earn a grade of C- or better in each course that applies toward the minor in Mathematics.